-This might sound a bit sketchy, but if you’re deadset on using Tinder without giving the app access to either your already-existing Facebook account, creating a “burner” Facebook account is the best strategy for most people.
+This might sound a bit sketchy, but if you’re dead set on using Tinder without giving the app access to either your already-existing Facebook account, creating a “burner” Facebook account is the best strategy for most people.
 This will allow you to use your secondary Facebook account to access your Tinder account on a regular basis, while allowing for greater control over your privacy and app access than Facebook and Tinder typically allow for.
 We should note that running two Facebook accounts for the same person technically violates Facebook’s terms of service, so you may experience difficulties in using the service over long periods of time and may even see your burner Facebook account locked down or outright banned.
-Still, for our purposes, there isn’t much better than using a burner account for Facebook, similar to “burner” phone numbers often used by those looking to keep their privacy.
+Still, for our purposes, this is the only way to do it, and we like to think of this as being no different than the “burner” phone numbers often used by those looking to keep their privacy.
 Let’s take a look at how to use your burner Facebook with privacy in mind.

 Using a Temporary Email Address

 The first thing we’ll need is a false email address.
 Typically, popular email services like Gmail and Outlook allow you to sign up for a new email within a few minutes, but those services often require two-factor verification, making you link a pre-existing cell phone number or email address to your new account, and we don’t want that here.
 Since we’re trying to maximize our privacy, we recommend using a temporary email address through a service like Temp-Mail.
 These disposable email accounts are easy to use, and don’t require any kind of sign-up or registration.
 Your false email address is posted at the top of the web page, you can refresh and copy email addresses as needed, and you can click registration links right from your web browser.